Shirley Cothran

-Shirley Cothran Barret (born September 18, 1952, Denton County, Texas) is an American beauty pageant titleholder from Texas.
+Shirley Cothran Barret (born September 18, 1952, Denton County, Texas) is an American beauty pageant titleholder from Texas, winning Miss America 1975.

 Early life and education

 She graduated from Denton High School in 1970 and was the second Miss America from that high school as Phyllis George was crowned Miss America before her in 1971.
 She later attended North Texas State University and earned her bachelor of science in elementary education and her master's degree in guidance counseling.

 Cothran later used the scholarship money she earned from her Miss America win towards her Ph.D. in early childhood education and family counseling.

 Life and career

 She was crowned Miss Texas 1974 and won the Miss America 1975 title.
 She currently tours as a motivational speaker and still resides in Texas.

 She appeared, with her husband and three sons, on the television game show Family Feud in the season 19 episodes 62 and 64.